Colouring bijections of finite $3$-groups: Concluding remarks

 \item If $G$ and $H$ are nontrivial $3$-groups, then the direct product $G\times H$ is colourable.
 Indeed, its centre satisfies

 which is noncyclic as a direct product of nontrivial abelian $3$-groups.
-Consequently, $G\times H$ is not isomorphic to any group $L_s$.
+Hence $G\times H$ is itself noncyclic, and it is not isomorphic to any group $M_{3^{s}}$, whose centre is cyclic by Lemma~\ref{lem:centre-L}.
+Theorem~\ref{thm:main} therefore applies.

-\item By Theorem~\ref{thm:main}, every $3$-group without a cyclic subgroup of index $3$ is colourable.
+\item By Theorem~\ref{thm:main}, every noncyclic $3$-group that is not isomorphic to $M_{3^{r}}$ ($r\ge4$) is colourable.
 A natural direction for further study is the case of $2$-groups.
-Recent results of \cite{ACG} on strong complete mappings for $2$-groups suggest that an analogous phenomenon may occur in this setting.
+Recent results of Akhtar, Charboneau and Gagola \cite{ACG} on strong complete mappings for $2$-groups suggest that an analogous phenomenon may occur in this setting.
 In particular, it is of interest to determine which strongly admissible $2$-groups are colourable.

-It is therefore natural to investigate colourability within the following families of $2$-groups: the dihedral groups $D_{2^n}$, the semidihedral groups $SD_{2^n}$, the generalized quaternion groups $Q_{2^n}$, and the modular groups $M_{2^n}$.
-These families comprise the principal classes of non-abelian $2$-groups of maximal class.

 \item Another natural direction is to study the colourability of solvable groups, particularly those of order $2^m3^n$.

 \end{enumerate}